-In his “Confessions,” he praised God for bringing him “late” to a faith he found so beautiful, but he also acknowledges his mother’s tears and prayers helped bring him to Jesus Christ.
+In his “Confessions,” he praised God for bringing him “late” to a faith he found beautiful, but he also acknowledges a mother’s tears and prayers helped bring him to Jesus Christ.
 She was like the woman in the gospel who, as she brought her dead son to be buried, met Jesus who saw her tears and stopped the funeral procession and raised her son to life.

 “ I was like that son,” Augustine says.
 ‘I was dead.
 My mother’s tears won me God’s life.”